bailey572/devops/02_cmWithAnsibleTerraform/ansible/Notes2.md

 ## Lesson 7 - Jinja2

 Lesson 7 is fairly short and provides an introduction into leveraging jinja2 through ansible for more complex coding.
-Jinja2 is a templating language for the interpretaion of Python commands, often used to add Python processing to web pages.
+Jinja2 is a templateing language for the interpretation of Python commands, often used to add Python processing to web pages.
 We will be using it to enhance Ansible.
 If you are interested in more information check out the official documentation at [Jinja2](https://jinja2docs.readthedocs.io/en/stable/).

 Generally, we would need to update our Docker image to install but Jinja2 is so common, it was already installed with Ansible.
 You can verify this by querying the debian package manager.